serv-eth/blog/source/articles/2023-05-29 Incident Report.md

 # 2023-05-29 Incident Report
 ## Summary
-* One of our team member's Discord account was compromised via a spear phishing attack.
+* One of our team members suffered a Discord account compromise via a spear phishing attack.
 * 2FA was enabled, but the attack vector was able to bypass it.
 * The attacker spammed scam messages on several of our clients' Discord servers.
 * The attacker modified roles and permissions in at least one client's Discord server.